opendr-eu/opendr/docs/reference/synthetic_facial_image_generator.md

 - **path_in**: *str, default='./example/Images'* \
 An absolute path (path in) which indicates the folder that contains the set of single view facial image snapshots to be processed by the algorithm.
 - **path_3ddfa**: *str, default='./'* \
 An absolute path (path 3ddfa) which indicates the 3ddfa module folder of the software structure as presented in the repository.
-This path is necessary in order for the software to create the folders for the intermediate / temporary storage of files generated during the pre-processing such as 3d face models, facial landmarks etc in the folder results of this path.
+This path is necessary in order for the software to create the folders for the intermediate / temporary storage of files generated during the pre-processing such as 3d face models, facial landmarks etc. in the folder results of this path.
 - **save_path**: *str, default='./results'* \
 The output images are stored in the folder indicated by save path which is also a class input parameter.